Skip to main content

 The Readiness Trap

-Many educational institutions find themselves caught in a "readiness trap,” a cycle of forever-preparation that defers meaningful student engagement with AI until educators achieve some mythical state of mastery (or not).
+Many educational institutions like my own find themselves caught in a "readiness trap,” a cycle of forever-preparation that defers meaningful student engagement with AI until educators achieve some mythical state of mastery (or not).
 While we wait for the next professional development cycle or policy framework, our students are already accumulating countless AI experiences in spaces designed for more for entertainment and efficiency, not necessarily for deep, critical learning.
 They are interacting with "The Partner" (the marketing illusion) rather than "The Processor" (the technical reality).

 This syllabus starts from a different premise: Reframe AI literacy from a static competency to be mastered into an ongoing interpretive practice to be cultivated.

-From Black Box to Glass Box
+From Black Box to Glass Box: Is it Magic or Floating-Point Chaos?

 One goal is to teach students to go beyond using generative AI just to perform a single task.
-In the course there would be pervasive permission to explore the utility of these models in the process of doing complex academic work as a type of reflective experimentation.
+In the course, there would be pervasive permission to explore the utility of these models in the process of doing complex academic work as a type of reflective experimentation.

 Beyond the "Neutral Tool"